awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc.md

 + If you launch a new domain within a VPC, you can't later switch it to use a public endpoint\.
 The reverse is also true: If you create a domain with a public endpoint, you can't later place it within a VPC\.
 Instead, you must create a new domain and migrate your data\.
 + You can either launch your domain within a VPC or use a public endpoint, but you can't do both\.
 You must choose one or the other when you create your domain\.
 + You can't launch your domain within a VPC that uses dedicated tenancy\.
 You must use a VPC with tenancy set to **Default**\.
-+ After you place a domain within a VPC, you can't move it to a different VPC\.
-However, you can change the subnets and security group settings\.
++ After you place a domain within a VPC, you can't move it to a different VPC, but you can change the subnets and security group settings\.
 + To access the default installation of OpenSearch Dashboards for a domain that resides within a VPC, users must have access to the VPC\.
 This process varies by network configuration, but likely involves connecting to a VPN or managed network or using a proxy server or transit gateway\.
 To learn more, see [About access policies on VPC domains](#vpc-security), the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/), and [Controlling access to OpenSearch Dashboards](dashboards.md#dashboards-access)\.

 ## Architecture<a name="vpc-architecture"></a>